Colorado-State-University-CMB/.github/profile/README.md

 Our mission is to introduce students to basic computational biology topics and skills, and support their progression to advanced techniques in research.

+There are course repositories for Introduction to CM515: Quantitative Cell and Molecular Biology (formerly CM580A3).
+There are also forks of software and datacarpentry lessons that have been adapted for Colorado State platforms and resources.

 <!--